Madmax2810/ScrapeEase-Web_Scraping_Tool/README.md

 # ScrapeEase

 ScrapeEase is a Python-based web scraping tool with a graphical user interface (GUI) that allows users to easily scrape text content and links from webpages.
-The tool provides options to export the scraped data in multiple formats, including PDF, CSV, and JSON.
+The tool provides options to export the scraped data in multiple formats, including PDF, CSV, and TXT.

 ## Features

 - **Web Scraping**: Retrieve text content and links from webpages by entering the URL and optional CSS selector.
-- **Export Options**: Export scraped data in various formats, including PDF, CSV, and JSON.
+- **Export Options**: Export scraped data in various formats, including PDF, CSV, and TXT.
 - **GUI Interface**: User-friendly graphical interface for easy interaction and data retrieval.
 - **Instructions**: Access instructions on how to use the tool directly from the GUI.